All $\mathcal{N}=(8,0)$ AdS$_3$ solutions in 10 and 11 dimensions

-Among the eight possible four-forms, only $\omega_1^{(4)}=\star_7\Phi^0$ is invariant, while all the others are element of traceful rank-two symmetric multiplets of Spin$(7)$.
-It is quite straightforward to show that the any exterior derivative of a three-form $d(\omega^{(3)}_i)$ can be expressed in terms of the introduced basis of four-forms.
+Among the eight possible four-forms, only $\omega_1^{(4)}=\star_7\Phi^0$ is invariant, while all the others are elements of traceful rank-two symmetric multiplets of Spin$(7)$.
+It is quite straightforward to show that the exterior derivative of the three-form $d(\omega^{(3)}_i)$ can be expressed in terms of the introduced basis of four-forms.
 In the following, it will be useful to observe that the five-forms can be all written in terms of the Hodge duals of the three-forms and analogously the seven-forms can be written in terms of the Hodge duals of the one-forms.
 Finally, let us write down the explicit form of $\Psi_3$ and $\Psi_4$ in terms of the previous basis:

-Having introduced some appropriate forms, we are now in the condition to solve the supersymmetry equations.
+Having introduced some appropriate forms, we are now in a position to solve the supersymmetry equations.
 First, we consider the equation \eqref{eq:MtheoryBPS2}: this is a one-form equation and thus can be written in the form $(a_1+a_2 Y_1^2) e^kdr+a_3\,d(Y_1^2)=0$.
 In particular, focusing on the component proportional to $d(Y_1^2)$ and requiring it to vanish implies that:

 This equation admits two different solutions and thus two branches.
 The first one is $\sin(\lambda)=0$.
 This condition simplifies a lot the equations and it is quite straightforward to show that only when $\lambda=\pi$ all the supersymmetry equations can be solved.
 However this solution again coincide with the well-known $\text{AdS}_4\times \text{S}^7$ background of M-theory and thus we prefer to move directly to the next more interesting branch.
 In this case, we will assume $\sin\lambda\neq 0$ and \eqref{eq:firstEqSpin(7)} fixes the seven-sphere warping to be $e^B=-\frac{1}{m}\sin\rho\,e^A$.
 Since by definition the warpings must be non-vanishing, also $\sin\rho$ is constrained to be non-vanishing.
 The component of \eqref{eq:MtheoryBPS4} proportional to $Y_1dY_1\wedge\star_7\Phi^0$ together with the components of \eqref{eq:MtheoryBPS5} proportional to $\text{vol}_{\text{S}^7}$ and $e^kdr\wedge \iota_{dY_1}\text{vol}_{\text{S}^7}$ completely fix the fluxes: